CiganEnterprise/InfiniteShoot/README.md

 ![Website main page](infiniteshoot_documentation/picture12.JPG)

-The newsletter table works the same way, there is a form in the newsletter section which you fill and the data is stored in the table.
+The newsletter table works the same way, there is a form in the newsletter section which you fill, and the data is stored in the table.

 ![Website main page](infiniteshoot_documentation/picture13.JPG)